shantanughorai/shantanughoraikore.github.io/README.md

-# Data Driven API automation framework:
+# Keyword and Data Driven API automation framework:

 This framework is developed for automating the test cases for testing the typicode APIs.
 The framework is designed using Python3 and uses Requests, CSV and JSON modules.